 - Soak Wild turkey breast in milk for 30 min.

 - Prepare pie crust in small casserole dish or deep pie pan.

 - Cut turkey into bite size pieces and cook in Dutch oven with butter on medium heat.
 Season with salt and pepper.

 - In the same Dutch oven, cook the onion and celery in butter until translucent and then add the frozen vegetables and cook until thawed.

-- Add the chicken, sprinkle in flour and stir.
+- Add the Turkey, sprinkle in flour and stir.
 Let cook for a couple minutes.